 7. Bonus: Tax Automation Software

 Why not simplify this process anymore?
-Crypto tax automation software like TaxBit can easily sync with all your exchanges and wallets and automatically generate your crypto tax forms.
+Crypto tax automation software like Taxbit can easily sync with all your exchanges and wallets and automatically generate your crypto tax forms.
 This process only takes minutes, and if you do have any questions, our support team is ready to help you.

 The best part?
-You can use TaxBit year round for real-time portfolio visibility and to make tax-optimized trades that reduce your tax liability.
+You can use Taxbit year round for real-time portfolio visibility and to make tax-optimized trades that reduce your tax liability.

 To learn more, get the Complete Guide to Cryptocurrency Taxes.
 Ready to file?
-Start your TaxBit free trial.
+Start your Taxbit free trial.